Jasonngyt/Anitdote-Mix/README.md

 #### Organization Goals (Bar)
 The society wants to create a interactive menu for better customer experience.
 As such, the following organization goals have been identified:
-1)Organization would like to allow the customers to search through their huge selection of cocktails easily for the cocktail that they wanted.
+1) Organization would like to allow the customers to search through their huge selection of cocktails easily for the cocktail that they wanted.
-2)Organization would like to update their new cocktails constantly into the menu.
+2) Organization would like to update their new cocktails constantly into the menu.
-3)Organization would like to recommend the new and popular cocktails to their customer by displaying them in the first page before customer start the search.
+3) Organization would like to recommend the new and popular cocktails to their customer by displaying them in the first page before customer start the search.
-Organization would like the customers to order directly with the menu.
+4) Organization would like the customers to order directly with the menu.
 This will cut down manpower resources for ordering, improve productivity and customer experience.

 ## Project Scope
 Based on the user stories and organizational goals identified, these are the following features the website is going to implement: